jasperwelgemoed/jasperwelgemoed.github.io/_projects/Stratos_V/index.md

 </div>

-- **Phased Development**: I broke up the project into logical phases (Pre-Phase A to F), each with clear goals, decision points, and deliverables.
+- **Phased Development**: Then I broke up the project into logical phases (Pre-Phase A to F), each with clear goals, decision points, and deliverables.
 Early phases focus on feasibility, requirements, and design, while later ones cover fabrication, testing, operations, and decommissioning.
+I setup daily meetings to keep track of the department their progress during each phase.

 - **Requirement-Driven Design**: The team defined clear **Mission** and **Stakeholder Requirements** to guide all activities.
 These include technical goals (e.g., reusability, altitude targets), documentation, safety compliance, budget constraints, and stakeholder communication.